hyundai-robotics/doc-hi6-operation/book.md

 ![](../../_assets/tp630/force_monitoring.png)

 ## Description
-* In case of sensorless force control, this monitoring data show [activated direction], [external force] and [incremental command position]
+* In case of force control, this monitoring data show estimated [external force]

 ## Parameters

- - [activation] : activated direction(1), deactivated direction(0)
+ - [cartesian] : external force or torque in cartesian space
-    - in case of softxyz function : cartesian space coordinate
+    - in case of fctrl function : robot coordinate
-    - in case of softjoint function : joint space coordinate
+    - in case of softxyz function : robot coordinate
- - [ext.force] : external force or torque
+    - in case of softjoint function : not shown
-    - in case of softxyz function : force[N], moment[Nm]
+ - [joint] : external torque in joint space
-    - in case of softjoint function : torque[Nm]
+    - in case of fctrl function : not shown
- - [cmd.pose] : incremental command position
+    - in case of softxyz function : not shown
-    - in case of softxyz function : position[mm], orientation[deg]
+    - in case of softjoint function : joint coordinate
-    - in case of softjoint function : joint angle[deg]# 7.
-System
+# 7. System

 In the 'system', you can check and set the user information and various parameter information.